-An irrigation system that has a leak 1/32nd of an inch in diameter can waste about 6,300 gallons of water per month.
+An irrigation system that has a leak 1/32nd of an inch in diameter (about the thickness of a dime) can waste about 6,300 gallons of water per month.

 In-ground irrigation systems, garden hoses, and spigots are often the source of leaks outside of the home.
 If you have an in-ground irrigation system, check it each spring before use to make sure it wasn't damaged by frost or freezing.
 Check your garden hose for leaks at its connection to the spigot.
 If it leaks, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using pipe tape and a wrench.